Cogneethi/cogneethi/_evodn/c01-overfeat.md

 Accordingly, the depth of last FC layer will be 4096*C and each filter will be of 1x1.

 **See detailed discussion [here](https://www.youtube.com/watch?v=JKTzkcaWfuk&list=PL1GQaVhO4f_jLxOokW7CS5kY_J1t1T17S&index=55){:target="_blank"}**
+{: .notice--danger}

 ### Overfeat Detection Network
 For Object Detection, Overfeat used an Image Pyramid of 6 different scales as shown below.
 Accordingly, the sizes of the Conv Feature Maps and the output Feature Maps change.

-It is here, that we get the Spatial Output.
+It is in the Detection Network, that we get the Spatial Output.
+Overfeat does not use Image Pyramids for Classification.

 <figure>
   <a href="/assets/images/evodn/detection_overfeata_detect.jpg"><img src="/assets/images/evodn/detection_overfeata_detect.jpg"></a>